GrantPedersen2/GrantPedersen2.github.io/ProjectImplementation/index.md

 * * *

 ## Please note that Full VM gem5 is not supportive of our meltdown script,
-## Since the OS is missing a couple of important kernel files and is missing some
-## commands needed to run our scripts e.g. sudo so you will need to run it on
+## Since the OS is missing a couple of important kernel files and is missing some commands needed to run our scripts e.g. sudo so you will need to run it on

-## VM Box or another virtual mahcine locally sorry for the inconvience!
+## VM Box or another virtual mahcine locally sorry for the inconvenience!

 * [Preparing Environment](#prep)